-Despite their garden shed appearance, and overall lack of bells and whistles, they remain fiercely popular with locals and tourists throughout summer.
+Despite their garden shed appearance, and overall lack of bells and whistles, Barcelona’s homely chiringuitos are fiercely popular with locals and tourists throughout summer.
 After all what could be better than sitting on a lovely wooden terrace by the sea with a bit of shade over your head and a sexy senor/ita serving you up ice-cold mojitos and cerveza?

 Unfortunately, due to some such nonsense as noise regulations or planning permission, or some other tedious administrative issue that only an exceptionally boring person in a suit could possibly care about, the chiringuito is under threat of closure.
 Which as far as Barcelona Life is concerned would be a disaster far worse than a piffling economic crisis… We’ll keep you updated with any news, not to mention spearhead any ‘Save Our Chiringuitos’ campaign if necessary.
 In the meantime order yourself another jug of sangria and an ice cream and enjoy the views!
 (Update: they still seem to be going strong!
-Although wild parties may be a thing of the past).
+Although wild parties on the sands may be a thing of the past).

 A small selection of our favourite beach shacks…

 La Guingueta de la Barceloneta